zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 CONTAINER ID   IMAGE     COMMAND                 CREATED          STATUS                        PORTS     NAMES 6b8dc0691a1e   ubuntu    "cat /etc/os-release"   2 minutes ago    Exited (0) 2 minutes ago                agitated_ganguly
 ```
-It shows the ID of the container you ran, what command you specified, and that it exited 2 minuted ago.
-There is also a randomly generated name for the container, `agitated_ganguly`.
+It shows the ID of the container you ran, what command you specified, and when the container exited.
+There is also a randomly generated name for the container you can use for identification in future Docker commands.
+In this case, the name is `agitated_ganguly`.

 ### Demo 2 – Interactive Shell

-But this container closed the moment we ran the command.
-To prevent the container from closing, let's run a command like `bash` that keeps running until you close it.
+But this container exited the moment the command stopped running.
+To prevent the container from exiting, let's run a command like `bash` that keeps running until you explicitly close it.
 ```shell
 docker run -ti ubuntu /bin/bash
 ```
-> The `-ti` here is necessary since we want bash to run as an interactive terminal.
+> The `-t` and `-i` flags here are necessary since we want bash to run as an interactive terminal.
 { .prompt-info }

 Voila, now we're inside the container.
-Notice how the hostname is different from the host OS.
+Notice how the hostname of the container is different from the host OS according to the bash prompt.
 You can use `ls` and `cd` to roam around the container and run `exit` to get out of it.
-The container will stop the moment you exit `bash`, i.e. when the specified command stops running.
+The container will stop the moment you exit `bash`, i.e. when the command specified with `docker run` stops.

 ### Demo 3 – Web App Deployment

 But you don't always need to specify a command when running Docker containers.
-Here's an example of a web app container: https://github.com/docker/welcome-to-docker.
-The repo contains the code for a web app that a developer might write.
-However, there is also code for hosting the web app inside a Docker container in [Dockerfile](https://github.com/docker/welcome-to-docker/blob/main/Dockerfile).
-One thing interesting to note is the last line, where a command is specified with `CMD` to run the HTTP server for the web app.
+Here's an example of a web app: https://github.com/docker/welcome-to-docker.
+The repo contains code for a web app.
+However, there is also code for building a Docker container in [Dockerfile](https://github.com/docker/welcome-to-docker/blob/main/Dockerfile).
+Notice the last line, where a `docker run` command is specified with `CMD` to run the HTTP server in the Dockerfile.

 Let us deploy this container:
 ```shell
 docker run -p 8080:80 docker/welcome-to-docker
 ```
 `-p 8080:80` tells Docker to map the container's port 80 to the host's port 8080.
-This allows you to access the container's port 80, where the HTTP server is listening, by visiting http://localhost:8080 from the host's web browser.
+This allows you to access the container's port 80, on which the HTTP server inside the container is listening, by visiting http://localhost:8080 from the host.
+Try it with a web browser or `curl`.

 > You did not have to specify a command this time because `CMD` was already specified in the Dockerfile.
 { .prompt-info }

-You can stop the container by sending SIGINT (Ctrl + C).
+Once done, you can stop the container by sending SIGINT (Ctrl + C).

 ### Demo 4 – Docker Compose